JakeBrown-IT/modern-c-projects/04/projects/01/README.md

-# Section 04 Project 01 -- two-digit-reversal
+# Section 04 Project 01

 Write a program that asks the user to enter a two-digit-number, then print the number with its digits reversed.
 A session with the program should have the following appearance: